hodefoting/mmm/README.md

 ### Linux framebuffer

-Directly interacts with _/dev/input/mice_ and _/dev/fb0_ or _/dev/graphics/fb0_,
-provides a tiny binary size and code that works for 32bit and 16bit framebuffers.
+Directly interacts with standard input, _/dev/input/mice_ and _/dev/fb0_ or _/dev/graphics/fb0_, a tiny self-contained binary which works with 16,24 and 32 bit framebuffers.

 ### SDL 1.2